 Crochet Care

 We want your crochet pieces to look fab and last for years.
-Here are some simple steps to keep them in tip-top shape—treat them with love, and they’ll keep you looking amazing for years to come!
+Treat them with love and they'll keep you looking amazing for years to come.

 Follow these easy steps to keep your crochet pieces looking their best after a machine wash.